imanghafoori1/laravel-microscope/README.md

 - First you have to put this in your route file: `microscope_pretty_print_route('my.route.name');`
 - You can also pass the Controller@method syntax to the function.
-- You can call it multiple times in otder to pretty-print multiple routes.
+- You can call it multiple times in order to pretty-print multiple routes.

 ----------------------